simplay/master_thesis/pipeline.md

 + Implement a method to generate dense segmentations
 + Compare results to benchmark datasets (see Brox' datasets).
 + Currently, we do not know how we actually should compute the variance value of the optical flow as described in Brox's Paper.
 TODO: Find an appropriate way.
++ Develope a way to automatically evaluate the methods.
+E.g. use Behnke et al. Benchmark, extend it, evaluate and rate optical flow/similarity metric combinations in the current pipeline.